-For anyone considering a career in banking in Chile, this list is a helpful guide on where to start.
+For anyone considering a career in banking in Chile, this list of top banks in Chile is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

-Headquartered in Santiago, Banco Santander-Chile is the biggest bank in the country in terms of deposits and loans.
+Headquartered in Santiago, Banco Santander-Chile is the largest of the banks in Chile in terms of deposits and loans.
 With a network of 504 branches, the Santander Group subsidiary provides a wide range of commercial and retail banking services to its clients from the retail, middle market, and global banking markets.

 Aside from the traditional banking services, Banco Santander-Chile offers financial solutions such as leasing, advisory, securities brokerage, insurance brokerage, as well as management of mutual funds and investments.
-It employs 11,068 individuals and serves 3.5 million customers.
+It employs over 10,000 individuals and serves 3.5 million customers.

 Banco del Estado de Chile, more commonly known as BancoEstado, is the country’s only public bank, formed by Government Decree no. 126 of 1953.
 It is responsible for the financial activities of the Chilean government through an account that is managed by the General Treasury of the country.

-BancoEstado is the largest mortgage lender and the largest issuer of debit cards in Chile, providing financial services to consumers and companies.
+BancoEstado stands alone among banks in Chile as the largest mortgage lender and the largest issuer of debit cards in Chile, providing financial services to consumers and companies.
 Global Finance magazine named BancoEstado the Safest Bank in Latin America starting in 2010.
-In 2015, it was ranked 48th as the safest bank in the world.
+In 2015, it was ranked as the 48th safest bank in the world.

-Banco de Chile provides a range of banking and financial services to six main divisions: large corporations, SMEs, private individuals, consumer finance, international banking as well as capital markets.
-The commercial bank started its operations in 1894, following the merger among the National bank of Chile, the Agricultural Bank and Bank of Valparaiso.
+Banco de Chile provides a range of banking and financial services to six main divisions: large corporations, SMEs, private individuals, consumer finance, international banking, and capital markets.
+The commercial bank started its operations in 1893, following the merger of the National bank of Chile, the Agricultural Bank, and Bank of Valparaiso.

 Banco de Crédito e Inversiones (BCI) was established in 1937 to support small and medium enterprises in the country.
-Headquartered in Chile, the bank offers a wide range of financial products and services, including savings and deposits, insurance, securities brokerage and asset management.
+Headquartered in Santiago, Chile, the bank offers a wide range of financial products and services, including savings and deposits, insurance, securities brokerage, and asset management.

-BCI is also the country’s largest private bank based on loans and the fourth largest bank in terms of the number of customers.
+BCI is also the country’s largest private bank based on loans and the fourth largest of banks in Chile in terms of the number of customers.
 It oversees representative offices in São Paulo, Bogota, Lima, Mexico City, as well as a business desk in Madrid.

 Canada’s Scotiabank established its presence in Chile in 1944 through its unit Scotiabank Chile.
 The bank provides a wide range of services, operating through SME and retail banking, commercial banking, and personal banking divisions.

-Scotiabank Chile also offers mortgages, consumer loans, overdraft lines of credit, savings as well as foreign exchange services.
-Its subsidiaries provide mutual fund management, financial advisory, insurance brokerage and securities brokerage services.
+Scotiabank Chile also offers mortgages, consumer loans, overdraft lines of credit, and savings, as well as foreign exchange services.
+Its subsidiaries provide mutual fund management, financial advisory, insurance brokerage, and securities brokerage services.

-Based in Santiago, Banco Security serves high-income clients and large and medium-sized companies, providing commercial banking solutions such as deposits, loans, credit lines, leasing, foreign trade, international banking and treasury, brokerage of securities, retirement counseling, as well as administration of funds and currency exchange.
+Based in Santiago, Banco Security serves high-income clients and large and medium-sized companies, providing commercial banking solutions such as deposits, loans, credit lines, leasing, foreign trade, international banking, treasury, brokerage of securities, retirement counseling, as well as administration of funds and currency exchange.